 12. Are you a member of RWA or any other writers’ groups?

-13. Are you a plotter or a pantser?
+13. Are you a plotter or a panster?

 14. If you join this group, what will you have the members critique?

-a)something you’ve already finished and are planning on submitting to agents soon?
+A) something you’ve already finished and are planning on submitting to agents

-c)something you’re still working on, but you’ll send the earlier part for critique and work on the rest?
+C) something you’re still working on, but you’ll send the earlier part for critiquing?